USING IRONXL FOR PYTHON

 pip install IronXL

-The file is ready for usage and is now downloading and installing to the active project.
+The package is ready for usage as it downloads and installs to the active project.

 Export to Excel file